-Shoes have been invented with the idea of protection and prevention of external injuries.
-The first specialized footwear has been designed as warrior sandals in the Roman Empire.
+At first, shoes have been invented for protection and prevention from external injuries.
+The first specialized footwear have been designed as warrior sandals in the Roman Empire.
 These sandals had sharp nails under the soles, similar to today’s Golf spikes.
-This must have looked quite impressive for their enemies.
+This must have looked quite intimidating and scary to their enemies.

-The first shoe sizing systems had their beginning even before the mass shoe production.
-Their names sound quite promising, like the Barleycorn-Unit or the Paris-Point.
-Never heard of them?
-Well, better you should because these are the shoe sizing systems of today’s footwear.
+By this time the first shoe sizing systems had their beginning, even before the mass shoe production was rolling out in full swing.
+They got quite promising names, like the Barleycorn-Unit or the Paris-Point.
+Ever heard of them?
+Well, better you should because these are still the shoe sizing systems of today’s footwear.